ETH-it-works-it-works/ethglobaltaipei-mystic-kaiser/README.md

 #### Lack of SDK Documentation

 While the MultiBaas SDK is powerful, it lacks comprehensive documentation.
-Specifically, there’s no clear mapping between the SDK functions and the MultiBaas Web UI or API endpoints.
+Specifically, there's no clear mapping between the SDK functions and the MultiBaas Web UI or API endpoints.
 This made it difficult to discover the correct methods (e.g., `contractsApi.linkAddressToContract`, `addressApi.createAddressAlias`) without trial and error or support intervention.

 #### Inconsistent eventType Field in SDK vs Webhook Response